 THIS DATE IN HISTORY: Nov.
 24

 2000: Scotty Bowman coaches his 2,000th regular-season NHL game.
 As is the case in most of the first 1,999, he comes out a winner.

 Sergei Fedorov scores his second goal of the game with 28 seconds remaining in the third period to give Bowman and the Detroit Red Wings a 3-2 victory against the Vancouver Canucks at Joe Louis Arena.

 Bowman's milestone is announced in the first period and he receives a two-minute standing ovation.
 But he downplays the achievement, noting that "I knew it was going to happen sometime this year."

 He finishes his coaching career with the Red Wings in 2002 and still holds NHL regular-season records for games coached (2,141) and victories (1,244).

 1926: The Detroit Cougars (later renamed the Red Wings) get the first win in their history by defeating the Chicago Blackhawks 1-0 in Chicago.
 Frank Frederickson scores the game-winner and Hap Holmes earns the first shutout of his rookie season.

 1936: King Clancy announces his retirement from the NHL as a player after a 16-year career with the Ottawa Senators and Toronto Maple Leafs.
 The announcement comes two days after Clancy plays in his final game, Toronto's 4-2 loss at Detroit, but it doesn't end his involvement with hockey.
 Clancy spends most of the next five decades as a coach, referee, team executive and goodwill ambassador.

 Video: Star defenseman King Clancy did everything in hockey

-1960: Dickie Moore of the Montreal Canadiens scores his 20th goal of the season in his 21st game, a 3-1 loss to the Red Wings at Olympia Stadium, to equal the League record for fastest 20 goals in a season.
+1960: Dickie Moore of the Montreal Canadiens scores his 20th goal of the season in his 21st game, a 3-1 loss to the Red Wings at Olympia Stadium, to equal the NHL record for fastest 20 goals in a season.
 He matches the mark set by former linemate Maurice Richard in 1944-45.

 1986: Gilbert Perreault announces his retirement from the NHL.
 Perrault plays his entire career with the Buffalo Sabres after being selected with the No. 1 pick in the 1970 NHL Draft and finishes with 1,326 points (512 goals, 814 assists) in 1,191 games.
 He is named to the 100 Greatest NHL Players in 2017.